ambienthack/mistape-be/readme.txt

 Mistape is full of hooks enabling you to modify its behavior the way you like.

+Help us with the translation to your language, and we will feature you here :)

 == Installation ==
 1. Look up "Mistape" and and install it from plugins section of your site's admin area.
 Alternatively, download zip from WordPress.org Plugin Directory and extract its contents to wp-content/plugins directory.
 2. Activate and follow the settings link in the notice you will see at the top.
 Tick desired checkboxes, save, and that's it!